OM4OV: Leveraging Ontology Matching for Ontology Versioning: OM4OV Evaluation

+Unlike the original OAEI datasets used for OM, we introduce randomness to ensure that the synthetic OAEI datasets for OV are different each time they are constructed.
+This suits the dynamic nature of OV, where the changes vary between different versions.
+For this reason, we consider the new OAEI datasets for OV more like a testbed, as they can simulate a variety of situations for OV tasks.
+When reproducibility is required, we recommend using a fixed seed to control the randomness.

-Table~\ref{tab: ov-testbed} lists the detailed information of the selected OAEI track used for the OV testbed.
-The current version of the OV testbed contains a total of 12 distinct ontologies from three different OAEI tracks.
-The anatomy track contains two large ontologies, while the MSE track has three medium ontologies, and the conference track has 7 small ontologies.
-Figure~\ref{fig: ov-testbed} shows the number of entities in each track.
-The fixed seed for the OV testbed is set to 42.
+Table~\ref{tab: ov-testbed} details the OAEI tracks selected for the OV testbed.
+The current version of the OV testbed contains a total of 11 distinct ontologies from three different OAEI tracks.
+The anatomy track contains two large ontologies, while the MSE track has two medium ontologies, and the conference track has 7 small ontologies.
+We exclude EMMO~\cite{emmo} from the MSE track because it assigns opaque symbolic codes to entity names, using a naming convention that differs from MaterialInformation~\cite{ashino2010materials} and MatOnto~\cite{matonto}, which use meaningful entity names.
+Figure~\ref{fig: ov-testbed} shows the number of entities in each ontology in each track.